 Delamar Southport, Southport, Connecticut

 The Delamar Southport, located along the Long Island Sound, is a gorgeous hotel that welcomes any dog under 100 pounds with a bed, welcome kit, and nightly bottles of water.
 There is a nominal fee of $50 for your pet’s stay, but part of that fee is donated to a local animal charity.

 The Jefferson Hotel, Washington, D.C.

 The Jefferson Hotel in the nation’s capital is one of the most beautiful and historic hotels in the country.
 That’s not just opinion, either; the Beaux-Arts-style lodging was named one of the best U.S. hotels of 2018 by U.S. News & World Report.
 Both you and your furry friend will be treated to absolute luxury.
 “Your travel pal will receive a welcome letter, food bowl, filtered water, tons of treats, and a comfy bed to sleep in,” Dano says.
 “Upon request, you can also get dog-walking maps or dog-sitting services.”
-For more travel inspiration with and without your pup, check out these 50 best road trips in America.

 The Hermitage Hotel, Nashville, Tennessee

 You know that kink that you just can’t get out of your back?
 How about the stress that you carry on your shoulders?
 Well, you’re not the only one, you know.
 That’s why the Hermitage Hotel in Nashville offers massage services to you and your pets.
 Your four-legged companions also get their own turndown service.